 The new invention and development in the bakery business was cool but had its shortcomings, which was adjusted to; although, some of us still trust the whole bread to the sliced one that stales faster.

-Then came the devastating world war II and even bakers were recruited to join the war…I mean why else would there be absence of experts in the bakery business after the war?
+Then came the devastating second world war and even bakers were recruited to join the war…I mean why else would there be an absence of experts in the bakery business after the war?

 The bakery business would not sit back and fold hands so it picked up its scraps and made do with them.

 New methods were developed to meet the ever growing demands of the people, hence, the addition of chemicals to dough, use of pre-mixes and the likes; driving the traditional baking methods in to the shadows completely with the new methods adopted as necessary financial wisdom.

 All these happened before the birth of bakery business in Nigeria.
 Bakery business in Nigeria is termed production of bread in the country.